 Assuming that you are printing smart labels for internal use, typically data matrix is going to be your best bet.
 Data Matrix size can be specified to the amount of data stored within the code. (i.e. "ih324535" could be a smaller image using data matrix over QR codes).
 A typical QR code shouldn't be much smaller than .75"x.75" whereas a data matrix label can be much smaller.

 Another easy to spot difference is that QR codes have boxes in the corners which help scanners position the QR, while data matrix uses lines to frame it.
+While most phones have QR code scanners included it is also possible to download free apps which can scan data matrix codes with your phone.

-Whatever type of variable data you are looking to put in your data matrix we can help set it up.
+Whatever type of variable data you are looking to put in your custom data matrix labels we can help set it up.
 Either send us a CSV, a text file or if it is a simple serialization (P0001, p0002) we can set it up for you.
 Our current equipment is set up to print up to 10,000,000 serial data matrix labels per month, but we have also done runs as small as 1,000.

 There are way too many to mention.
 If you look at your recent Amazon delivery you will probably see multiple data matrix labels.
 These can help Amazon do anything from tracking warehouse slotting, to delivery tracking, to package contents and more.
 Many data matrix labels codes are spun out of ERP systems and are associated with product IDs.